 Usually we will be able to provide access to personal information upon receipt of a written request.
-Such a request can be emailed to email@example.com or can be sent by post to Studiosity, Level 1, 11 Chandos Street, St Leonards NSW 2065, together with confirmation of the person's identity.
+Such a request can be emailed to firstname.lastname@example.org or can be sent by post to Studiosity, Level 1, 11 Chandos Street, St Leonards NSW 2065 Australia, together with confirmation of the person's identity.
 There are some limited circumstances in which we may not be able to provide access to personal information when requested.
 Such circumstances might include where access would pose a serious threat to the life, health or safety of another person or where such access would unreasonably impact on the privacy of others.

 Where a request is made for access to personal information, we will respond to any such request within a reasonable period after the request is made and if possible, we will provide access to the personal information in the manner requested, if specified.
 In any event, we will take all reasonable steps to provide access to your information in a way that meets the needs of the individual making the request.